GrupoCybersegurancaVirtus/pyruleanalyzer/README.md

-# PyRuleAnalyzer
+# pyRuleAnalyzer

-PyRuleAnalyzer is a Python-based tool designed to support rule extraction, analysis, and simplification from decision tree and random forest models.
+pyRuleAnalyzer is a Python-based tool designed that supports rule extraction, analysis, and simplification from tree-based AI models.
 It provides a comprehensive pipeline to generate interpretable models, remove redundancies, and evaluate model accuracy and interpretability.

 Key functionalities include: